This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Free

-The Spreuer Bridge in Lucerne is another historic covered wooden bridge that spans the Reuss River, alongside the Chapel Bridge.
+The Spreuer Bridge in Lucerne is another historic covered wooden bridge that spans the Reuss River.
+It’s right by the Chapel Bridge.

 Built in the 16th century, the Spreuer Bridge, like the Chapel Bridge, also has painted panels in the rafters.
-The ones here though is a series of triangular panels of skeletons that tell of the Dance of Death.
-These paintings, created by local artist Kaspar Meglinger, depict some pretty macabre scenes of death.
-I found it quite fascinating to see!
+The ones here though are a series of triangular panels of skeletons that tell a story of the Dance of Death.
+The paintings, created by local artist Kaspar Meglinger, depict some pretty macabre scenes of death.
+I found it quite fascinating!

 Lion Monument